Split verdict for Colorado police officers tried in death of Elijah McClain

 This first trial, for two of the officers, opened on Sept.
 20. A manslaughter trial for the third officer is expected to open on Friday.
 Two paramedics are expected to face trial next month.

 (Reporting by Brad Brooks in Longmont, Colorado.
-Additional reporting by Dan Whitcomb in Los Angeles; editing by Donna Bryson and Lincoln Feast)
+Additional reporting by Dan Whitcomb in Los Angeles; editing by Donna Bryson)

 ((Brad.Brooks@tr.com; +1-512-516-5615; Twitter @bradleybrooks; Reuters Messaging: brad.brooks.thomsonreuters.com@reuters.net))